Eclipse-SDV-Hackathon-Chapter-Three/sdv_lab/README.md

 ### Shared Notebook

-As an participant you can ignore this section.
+As participants you can ignore this section.
 The shared notebooks were already setup and this is only linked to reinstall the services if the shared notebook has some troubles.
 Look into the detailed [shared_notebooks.md](./shared_notebooks.md) about how to install the shared services on the shared notebooks from the hack coaches.

 ## Run